First Avail: Everything You Need to Know

 You’ve likely seen the term “first avail” when messaging with a Casting Director or reading through our articles, but do you fully understand what it means?
-Knowing the difference between “checking your avail” and “first avail” and what to do when you are on first avail is a big part of being a Background Actor with Central Casting.
+Knowing the difference between “checking your availability” and “first avail” and what to do when you are on first avail is a big part of being a Background Actor with Central Casting.